olliebrownlow/microservices-blog-app/README.md

 ## Description

-Simple app in which a user can create a post (title only!) and then create comments on the post, and display them under the post title.
+Simple app in which a user can create a post (title only!) and then create comments on the post, and have them displayed under the post title.

 - Example screenshot:
   ![screenshot1](./client/public/screenshots/example-screenshot.png)

 ## Project structure

-The project currentlyt contains 2 services:
+The project currently contains 3 services:

 - posts (port 4000)
 - comments (port 4001)
+- query (port 4002)

 an event broker: